pycom/pycom-documentation/content/firmwareapi/pycom/network/lora/_index.md

 * `tx_time_on_air` is the time on air of the last transmitted packet (in ms).
 * `tx_counter` is the number of packets transmitted.
 * `tx_frequency` is the frequency used for the last transmission.

+> Note that the tuple will only contain the respective information after receiver and/or sending LoRa packets.

 ### lora.has_joined()